vanessa-lu/javascripting-english-major-project/Gramercy.md

 Ludovic Seeley resides in Gramercy Park.
-As an ambitious and egocentric Australian man, Ludovic is moves to New York City to launch a revolutionary literary magazine, The Monitor.
+As an ambitious and egocentric Australian man, Ludovic is moves to New York City to launch a revolutionary literary magazine, *The Monitor*.
 Through wooing Marina, he hopes to gain entry to Manhattan's literary elite, while setting sights to destroy Murray's reputation.

 With rent averaging around $3,500/month, Gramercy Park is a private and secluded neighborhood in located between Midtown and Lower East Side.
 In the 1800's, Gramercy Park was designed house fashionable families, who could enjoy the area's exclusive park.
 Today, Gramercy Park has been home to politicians, writers, and artists.